Lotus Rising Healing & Wellness

 I see massive shifts in my clients too.
 But, there seemed to be a missing link, a physiological issue pulling them at times, to go back to their old ways and sometimes, its irresistible, and its frustrating for them and they get sucked back into a binge or eating foods that no longer serve them and keep them stuck right where they don't want to be.

-This left me scratching my head for answers.
-I had read The Diet Cure a while back but the information seemed confusing.
+The Diet Cure a while back but the information seemed confusing.
 I recently got a book by the same author, Julia Ross, called The Mood Cure.
 I then purchased her program on healing addictions and I am becoming more and more convinced that amino acids can make a huge difference in the ability to make lasting changes.
 I've been experimenting with them with my clients and am seeing amazing things happen.

 According to Ross, the first important thing to ask yourself is what is your substance of choice doing for you?
 Is it calming?
 Is it numbing your emotional pain?
 Do you use it to de-stress?
 To escape?
 Is it an upper?
 A Downer?
 How is it that you feel while thinking about, partaking in and after using this substance?